midas-network/COVID-19/how_to_contribute.md

      + This request will be reviewed and merged by owner.
      + Note: All changes must be made from YOUR repo fork.
      + Click on the green **Pull Request** button.
-     + Owners of the cdc zika repo will verify and merge your changes to the original repo
+     + Owners of the MIDAS nCoV repo will verify and merge your changes to the original repo

   ***

 ## Git
 ### Configure Git locally (using Windows)
   Git must be installed on your computer.
-  You must have a GitHub account active and the forked zika repo in your account.
+  You must have a GitHub account active and the forked nCoV repo in your account.

 1. Open Git Bash
 2. Change directory to where you will clone your repo to configure Git: